viranth/Annachi-co-shop-/ReadMe.md

 4. `CartManager` - Manages the shopping cart, enabling users to add, remove, view, manipulate items, and print bills.
 5. `Main` - The main program class that initializes the system, creates instances of `ItemManager` and `CartManager`, and provides a menu-driven interface.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to modify and use this code as needed for your grocery store management system.